KolyaDaDev/nikogham/README.md

 - 🔭 I'm diving into Three.js and Solidity.
-- 📫 How to reach me: @nikogham.eth on instagram.
+- 📫 How to reach me: @nikodev.eth on instagram.